 9E99A48A9960B14926BB7F3B02E22DA2B0AB7280

-Run the following command to get the latest thumbprint after excluding the semicolons:
+Run the following command to get the latest thumbprint:

 $ openssl x509 -in certificate.crt -fingerprint -noout | sed s/://g

-5. If the current thumbprint has expired, then use the latest thumbprint from step 4 to replace it.
-You can do so from the IAM console or using the AWS Command Line Interface (AWS CLI).
+If the current thumbprint is expired, then use the IAM console or AWS Command Line Interface (AWS CLI) to replace it with the latest thumbprint.

 1. Open the IAM console.